Skip to content

 • Cannot edit or delete other superusers.

-• Every Security Center is created with a primary superuser account.
+• Every Security Center is created with a Primary Superuser account.

 Standard

-• Are not able to create other users
+• Are not able to create other users.

-• Can only see their own activity log
+• Can only see their own activity log.

-• Are not able to set any other ownership on objects except for themselves
+• Are not able to set any other ownership on objects except for themselves.

-• Are not able to edit or delete other users
+• Are not able to edit or delete other users.

-Quick decision guide
+Quick guide

-• Base access with no explicit permissions > Standard
+• Base access with no explicit permissions: Standard